Autumn in Switzerland: The Complete Guide to September, October & November

 Switzerland in October – Peak Autumn Colour

-October month in Switzerland is the most beautiful month for autumn colours.
+The month of October in Switzerland is the most beautiful month for autumn colours.
 Across the country, forests, vineyards, and mountain valleys turn shades of gold, orange, and deep red, creating some of the most scenic landscapes of the year.
 The timing of peak foliage depends on altitude, with higher Alpine regions changing colour earlier than lower valleys and lakeside towns.

 The golden larch forests around Zermatt, St. Moritz, and the Engadin Valley usually peak between late September and mid-October.
 Lower regions such as the Lavaux Vineyards near Geneva and the forests surrounding Lucerne are typically at their most colourful during the first half of October.
 October is also one of the best months for scenic train journeys in Switzerland, as routes like the Glacier Express and Bernina Express pass through forests and mountain valleys covered in autumn colours.